 - 1. The ends of the refrigerant lines must be cut square, deburred, cleaned, and be round and free from nicks or dents.
 Any other condition increases the chance of a refrigerant leak. - 2.
-"Sweep" the refrigerant line with nitrogen or inert gas during brazing to prevent the formation of copper-oxide inside the refrigerant lines.
+Purge with nitrogen at 2 to 3 psig during brazing to prevent the formation of copper-oxide inside the refrigerant lines.
 The FVC oils used in R-410A applications will clean any copper-oxide present from the inside of the refrigerant lines and spread it throughout the system.
 This may cause a blockage or failure of the metering device. - 3.
 After brazing, quench the joints with water or a wet cloth to prevent overheating of the service valve. - 4.
-A bi-flow filter drier is shipped with the unit as a separate component and must be brazed on by the installer onsite.
+A bi-flow filter drier is shipped with the unit as a separate component and must be brazed on by the installer on-site.
 Ensure the bi-flow filter drier paint finish is intact after brazing.
 If the paint of the steel filter drier has been burned or chipped, repaint or treat with a rust preventative.